chazzka/clanekforest/clanek.md

 > Figure X Isolation Forest blabla.

-On the other hand, when
+On the other hand, when Px is located within the area of lower depth, it is safely assigned regular.

 ![](https://raw.githubusercontent.com/forest-implementation/ml-experiment/main/figures/example2_gnu_outlier_black.svg)
 > Figure X Isolation Forest blabla.